fnk0c/organon/README.md

 -------------
 1. Python >=2.7 or >=3.4
 2. python-pymysql
-3. BeautifulSoup
+3. python-BeautifulSoup
+4. python-lxml
+5. python-wget
-5. GNU/Linux system based on Debian and Arch
+6. GNU/Linux system based on Debian and Arch

 Install
 -------